Home Everyday life How to Get a GST Refund When Leaving Australia?

 Online statements are available at the following international airports: Adelaide, Brisbane, Cairns, Canberra, Darwin, Gold Coast, Melbourne, Perth, and Sydney.

-• you must declare the goods
+You must declare the goods.

 GST Refund - Récupérer les taxes de ses achats en Australie